algoexpt/algoexpt.github.io/content/posts/self-help/index.md

 ---

 It took a long time for me to realize that I couldn't improve myself by reading self help books.
-My insecurities made me feel that others knew more than me, if only I could be like them or get that one piece of advice that would fill the void in my soul...
+My insecure self was hyper sensitive to my shortcomings and the superiority of others.
+I felt I could be better with some magic key, with that one piece of advice that would fill the void in my soul.

 But it doesn't work like that.
-Nothing external can improve our lives.
-Not advice, not money, not even the love of someone. _WE_ fill our own voids, by accepting who we are and finding satisfaction in the present.
+Nothing external can improve our lives by itself.
+Not advice, not money, not even the love of someone. _WE_ fill our own void, by accepting who we are and finding satisfaction in the present, and by _making something of what is given_.

 I'll stop here.
 These things are easy to say and bloody hard to actually live by.